 After you have submitted your online application and paid the non-refundable application fee, Carleton will email you instructions on how to access Carleton Central.
 Your Carleton ID that you will need to access Carleton Central, will be assigned and sent to you in that email.
 Please note that it may take 1-3 business days for you from the time your application fee has been processed to receive this email.

 At that time, you may need to upload any outstanding documents in Carleton Central that you did not upload within the online application.
 When you access Carleton Central, go to Student Records and click on the Graduate Admissions link.
 Here you can view a list of required documents and will be able to upload any outstanding documents required for your particular program.
-Some forms (if required) must be downloaded from the online application and once filled out, uploaded in Carleton Central.
 It is your responsibility to ensure that all documents uploaded can be read by an assessor.

 You must upload your required documents as described below!
 Failure to do so will delay the processing of your application.

 |Transcript(s)||upload a PDF copy of all post-secondary transcript(s) within the application or in Carleton Central||2.0 MB|

 |Statement of Intent||(if required) upload a PDF copy within the application or in Carleton Central||2.0 MB|

 |CV/Resumé||(if required) upload a PDF copy within the application or in Carleton Central||2.0 MB|

 |Writing Sample||(if required) upload a PDF copy within the application or in Carleton Central||2.0 MB|

 |Preference Form||(if required) upload a PDF copy in Carleton Central||2.0 MB|